D3nX/NeoGame/README.md

 ![alt text](https://github.com/D3nX/NeoGame/blob/master/pong_screenshot.png)

 # Cool !
 But how I use it ?
 How to use it ?
-No more simple, Just go on https://niobean-generation.000webhostapp.com/tutorials.html -> Tutorials ! <br />
-Or take a shot in the wiki section (in progress).
+No more simple, just take a shot in the wiki section (in progress).
-You l'ill discover all about the game library : <br />
+(You can also check the website : https://niobean-generation.000webhostapp.com/tutorials.html, though it is outdated) You l'ill discover all about the game library : <br />

 The basics :